-Chris Johnsen is an employment attorney, workplace investigator, former Senior Assistant Attorney General, and a former Director of a multi-million dollar public entity.
+Chris Johnsen is an employment attorney, workplace investigator, former Senior Assistant Attorney General, and a former associate director of a multi-million dollar public entity.
 With more than 24 years of employment experience, Chris has handled complex investigations into employee complaints with insight and persistence.
+Our clients appreciate his approachable nature and deep understanding of employee relations concerns.
 A recognized and published expert in workplace issues occurring in public entities, Chris successfully guided multi-million dollar agencies through potential crises.

-Chris litigated a race discrimination case before the United States Supreme Court and four employment-based cases before the Texas Supreme Court.
-He also has tried ten cases to published decision in various state and federal courts in Texas.
-Chris earned a Doctorate of Jurisprudence from the School of Law at the University of Texas at Austin and two undergraduate degrees from Washington University in St. Louis and Southern Illinois University.
+Chris was on a team that litigated a race discrimination case before the United States Supreme Court, and he appeared before the Texas Supreme Court in two cases.
+He also has litigated dozens of cases to published decision in various state and federal courts in Texas.
+Chris earned a Doctorate of Jurisprudence from the School of Law at the University of Texas at Austin and an undergraduate degree from Southern Illinois University.
+He also did graduate work at Washington University in St. Louis.
 Chris operates out of our Houston office, and he routinely travels to conduct investigations.